WorthwhileGames/AIR-WwAquarium-AS3/README.md

 WwAquarium is an Aquarium app module for mobile devices Built with Flash, Starling.
 Deployed via Adobe AIR to iOS and Android

+This project is authored with Adobe Creative Cloud: Flash Builder Premium and Flash CC

+The project's code is in AIR-WwAquarium-AS3

+The project's Flash source files are in AIR-WwAquarium-FLA

 To compile the project you will need to update the paths to the referenced libraries.
 This includes:

 Air DSK